Revisiting Weighted Aggregation in Federated Learning with Neural Networks: FedLAW

-We adopt an alternative two-stage strategy for SWA variant (implementing it in a reversed order also works), where we first fix $\boldsymbol{\lambda}$ and optimize $\gamma$, then we use the learned $\gamma$ and fix it to optimize $\boldsymbol{\lambda}$ with SWA.
+\textbf{With SWA (optional).} We adopt an alternative two-stage strategy for SWA variant (implementing it in a reversed order also works), where we first fix $\boldsymbol{\lambda}$ and optimize $\gamma$, then we use the learned $\gamma$ and fix it to optimize $\boldsymbol{\lambda}$ with SWA.